mhambric/Beyond_Campus/README.md

 If port `5173` is already being used, Vite may choose a different port.
 If this happens, update the `FRONTEND_URL` inside the backend `.env` file so it matches the address shown in the frontend terminal.

 Restart the backend after changing the `.env` file.

+If the deployed Vercel version does not update right away, check that the latest changes were pushed to GitHub and then check the Vercel Deployments tab.

 ## Developer